our mission + vision

 We have a deep respect for the community we serve, the generous donors who support us, and our peers who seek to learn from our work.
 It is our responsibility to work with integrity in all we do to ensure that we deserve their respect as well.

 We seek to transform lives, inspired by the most transforming love of all.
 We are faith-rooted, not faith-based.
-We don’t seek to evangelize; we strive to live and act with Christ as our example, loving each individual who enters our gates as He first loved us.
+We don’t seek to evangelize; we strive to live and act with Christ as our example, loving each individual who enters our gates.

 Meet our team!